Perušić: Literature

 According to historical documents, Perušić can be called the cradle of Croatian literacy.
 Shortly after a printing machine was invented in the nearby village of Kosinj, Missale Romanum Glagolitice (Croatian: Misal po zakonu rimskoga dvora) was printed, one of the oldest printed books in Croatia and Europe, with numerous illustrations and ornaments.
 It was printed in 1483, just 28 years after the Gutenberg Bible.

 Sport

 The local football team is NK Perušić.

 Landmarks

 Grabovača

 Grabovača is a cave park situated between the Lika karstic plains and fields, 2 km from the center of Perušić.
 It is 770 m above sea level at the mid-elevations of the Velebit mountains, near the karst basin of the river Lika.
 In an area of 1.5 km2 there are an abundance of underground karst forms, complex calcite formations.
 The park represents one-quarter of the protected caves in Croatia.
 The caves are closed to the public in winter.

+Protected landscape Risovac-Grabovača

+It covers the area of 5620,72 ha.
+Its unique geological feature is Velebit breccia rock.
+There are 118 species of plants (16 strictly protected, 6 endemic), 19 species of cave fauna (Typhlotrechus bilimekii kiesenwetteri, endemic beetle), 15 species of butterflies (8 strictly protected), 81 bird species (24 strictly prohibited), 10 strictly prohibited species of bats and more than 20 species of mammals.
+Golden eagle is critically endangered.